 The implementation date was July 2006, affecting all students entering 9th grade in September 2006 and after.
-No student presently enrolled in grade 12, shall participate in the same branch of athletics for more than three (3) seasons at any school (the three season rule will be phased out as of June 30, 2009).
+(The three season rule was phased out as of June 30, 2009).

-6.14 TRANSFER RULE
+6.18 TRANSFER RULE

-The intent of the transfer rule (Rule II.C.)
-Is to discourage schools and/or adults from exploiting the student athlete or allowing or enabling that student to benefit improperly from his own act or the acts of others.
+The intent of the transfer rule (Rule II.C.) is to discourage schools and/or adults from exploiting the student-athlete or allowing or enabling that student to benefit improperly from his own act or the acts of others.

 The CIAC transfer rule is based upon the fundamental principle that, if at all possible, a student should live with his/her parents and attend public or parochial school in the school district in which the parent resides.
-Without regulation of the eligibility of transfer students, student athletes and their families -- with or without outside influence -- could permit athletic interests to become dominant factors in educational decisions.
+Without regulation of the eligibility of transfer students, student-athletes and their families - with or without outside influence - could permit athletic interests to become dominant factors in educational decisions.
 In either of these instances, athletics would assume an improper and abusive perspective.
 Schools believe rules to deter such situations are warranted.
 Therefore, the transfer rule exists to:

 - a.
-Prevent the recruiting of student athletes; - b.
+Prevent the recruiting of student-athletes; - b.
 Prevent "school jumping" by students for athletic reasons; - c.
 Minimize the influence of athletics upon the family's decision regarding school attendance; - d.
 Protect and maintain equitable opportunity for students whose families are legitimate residents of a school district; - e.
 Maintain an equitable standard for interscholastic competition between public schools which are restricted by legally established boundaries and private schools which have no such boundaries; and - f.
 Provide common ground for interscholastic athletic competition between schools.